ropensci-review-tools/srr/README.md

     Any software within one or more of these categories may be considered for review.

-3. Enable your package to use the roclet by modifying the package’s `DESCRIPTION` file so that the `Roxygen` line looks like this:
+3. Enable your package to use the `rssr` roclets by modifying the package’s `DESCRIPTION` file so that the `Roxygen` line looks like
+    this:

     ``` r
     Roxygen: list(markdown = TRUE, roclets = c ("namespace", "rd", "rssr::rssr_roclet"))
     ```

     That will load the [“roclet”](https://roxygen2.r-lib.org) used by this package to insert standards within your actual code.
-(You do not need to add, import, or depend upon the `rssr` package anywhere else within the `DESCRIPTION` file.)
+Note that you do not need to add, import, or depend upon the `rssr` package anywhere else within the `DESCRIPTION` file.

 4. Load the `rssr` package and generate lists of standards within your package’s `/R` folder by running,